Suicide of Sladjana Vidovic: Mentor High School

 The bullying Vidović endured increased greatly following her enrollment at Mentor High School in August 2007.
 As had earlier been the case at Ridge Junior High School, students would mock her for issues such as her distinctive accent and her Eastern European name, with classmates—some of whom had previously been her friends—regularly referring to her as "Slutty Jana" and "Sladjana Vagina."

-In one incident dating from November 2007, a teenage boy pushed Vidović down a staircase, but remained unpunished by staff for the incident because of his elite athletic status.
+In one incident dating from November 2007, a teenage boy named Jerry Markley pushed Vidović down a staircase, but remained unpunished by staff for the incident because of his elite athletic status.
 The incident was determined by the school to have been an accident.
 (Note: On the evening of this particular incident, Vidović attempted to stab herself in the kitchen of her home.
 According to subsequent legal documents, she later invited this individual to her sixteenth birthday party.)
 In another instance, a girl struck Vidović in the face with a water bottle.
 (Note: This incident occurred on the final day of the 2007-2008 school year.
 Shortly after the beginning of the following school year, an intake officer from the Lake County Department of Jobs and Family Services discussed the possibility of Vidović being home schooled with her family.)
 She is also known to have had her locker door slammed into her hand on at least one occasion, and her purse stolen and its contents emptied onto a table.
 Likely due in part or whole to this increased bullying, Vidović's school attendance record rapidly declined in tenth grade, and she is known to have occasionally skipped classes and detentions.

 Her older sister, Suzana, also recalled that prank callers would frequently phone her sister, or send messages to her cell phone, telling her she and her family should "go back to Croatia", otherwise either she would be "dead by morning" or her tormentors would find her after school.
 A friend of Vidović, Jelena Jandrić, later remarked: "Sladjana did stand up for herself, but toward the end she just kind of stopped because she couldn't handle it.
 She didn't have enough strength."